-- 7.1 Governing bodies and proprietors must have regard to Keeping Children Safe In Education, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times. - 7.2 Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their school's or college's safeguarding arrangements

-- 7.3 Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction. - 7.4 Governing bodies and proprietors should ensure that those staff who work directly with children read at least Part one of this guidance. - 7.5 Governing bodies and proprietors should be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements - 7.6 Governing bodies and proprietors should carefully consider how they are supporting their pupils and students with regard to particular protected characteristics including age, sex, race, sexual orientation, gender reassignment, religion or belief, pregnancy and disability. - 7.7 Governing bodies and proprietors should ensure they facilitate a whole school or college approach to safeguarding. - 7.8 Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead. - 7.9 Governing bodies and proprietors should ensure the designated safeguarding lead has the appropriate status and authority within the school or college to carry out the duties of the post. - 7.10 Governing bodies and proprietors should ensure that the school or college contributes to multiagency working in line with statutory guidance Working Together to Safeguard Children. - 7.11 Governing bodies and proprietors recognise the importance of information sharing between practitioners and local agencies. - 7.12 Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety, which amongst other things, includes the understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) at induction. - 7.13 Governing bodies and proprietors should ensure that children are taught about how to keep themselves and others safe, including online. - 7.14 Governing bodies and proprietors must ensure that appropriate filters and monitoring systems are in place and regularly review the effectiveness of these. - 7.15 Governing bodies and proprietors should ensure online safety is a running and interrelated theme whilst devising and implementing their whole school or college approach to safeguarding. - 7.16 Where governing bodies and proprietors hire or rent out school or college facilities/premises to organisations or individuals they should ensure that appropriate arrangements are in place to keep children safe and review the Lettings Policy as a result. (see new guidance in KCSIE 2023). - 7.17 Governing bodies and proprietors should ensure they have clear systems and processes in place for identifying possible mental health problems. - 7.18 Governing bodies of maintained schools and proprietors of academies must appoint a designated teacher for looked after children. - 7.19 Governing bodies and proprietors should ensure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training.
+- 7.1 Governing bodies and proprietors must have regard to Keeping Children Safe In Education 2024, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times. - 7.2 Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their school's or college's safeguarding arrangements. - 7.3 Governing bodies and proprietors should ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction. - 7.4 Governing bodies and proprietors should review the school safeguarding policy annually and complete annual safeguarding training and updates. - 7.5 Governing bodies and proprietors should ensure that those staff who work directly with children read at least Part one of this guidance. - 7.6 Governing bodies and proprietors should be aware of their obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements. - 7.7 Governing bodies and proprietors should carefully consider how they are supporting their pupils and students with regard to particular protected characteristics including age, sex, race, sexual orientation, gender reassignment, religion or belief, pregnancy and disability. - 7.8 Governing bodies and proprietors should ensure they facilitate a whole school or college approach to safeguarding. - 7.9 Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead. - 7.10 Governing bodies and proprietors should ensure the designated safeguarding lead has the appropriate status and authority within the school or college to carry out the duties of the post. - 7.11 Governing bodies and proprietors should ensure that the school or college contributes to multiagency working in line with statutory guidance Working Together to Safeguard Children 2023. - 7.12 Governing bodies and proprietors recognise the importance of information sharing between practitioners and local agencies. - 7.13 Governing bodies and proprietors should ensure that all staff undergo safeguarding and child protection training (including online safety, which amongst other things, includes the understanding of the expectations, applicable roles & responsibilities in relation to filtering and monitoring) at induction. - 7.14 Governing bodies and proprietors should ensure that children are taught about how to keep themselves and others safe, including online. - 7.15 Governing bodies and proprietors must ensure that appropriate filters and monitoring systems are in place and regularly review the effectiveness of these. - 7.16 Governing bodies and proprietors should ensure online safety is a running and interrelated theme whilst devising and implementing their whole school or college approach to safeguarding. - 7.17 Where governing bodies and proprietors hire or rent out school or college facilities/premises to organisations or individuals they should ensure that appropriate arrangements are in place to keep children safe and review the Lettings Policy as a result. - 7.18 Governing bodies and proprietors should ensure they have clear systems and processes in place for identifying possible mental health problems. - 7.19 Governing bodies of maintained schools and proprietors of academies must appoint a designated teacher for looked after children. - 7.20 Governing bodies and proprietors should ensure that those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training.